Visit Malta

 Sightseeing, seafood and a dose of sunshine

 Don’t be fooled by Malta’s low profile!
 This little archipelago is often described as the Mediterranean’s best-kept secret - and for good reason.
-And did you know it’s perfect for a winter getaway?
+Did you know it’s perfect for a winter getaway?

 So whether you’re seeking a romantic jaunt sipping exclusive wines or a historical tour through architectural wonders, don’t put your sunglasses away just yet!
 There’s so much waiting to be discovered in Malta’s cities.
-Think baroque buildings dating back thousands of years, breathtaking Grand Harbour vistas and narrow winding streets hiding quirky antique stores.
+Think Baroque architecture dating back 100s of years, breathtaking Grand Harbour vistas and narrow winding streets hiding quirky antique stores.

 Malta’s compact size means you can squeeze in two or even three cities in one trip.
 From afternoons exploring Mdina’s medieval beauty to evenings dining in Valletta’s Michelin-starred restaurants.
 And when you need a break from city-hopping, you can always check out Gozo’s world-renowned diving sites.
 What more could you want?